Galileo Picnic Thursdays are held in Cape Town’s most popular botanical garden

 35 Beach Road | Gordons Bay | +27 (0)21 856 2790 |

 WHERE THE SOUTHERNERS GO

 Want to know where the locals go for their fish fix?
-Fish Hoek Fisheries’ excellent reputation is evidenced by the long queue of customers waiting for their orders that are wrapped in newsprint as per tradition.
+Evidence of Fish Hoek Fisheries’ excellent reputation are the long queues of customers waiting for their orders that are wrapped in newsprint as per tradition.
 Especially popular is the larger-than-expected fish cake.

 43 Main Rd | Fish Hoek | +27 (0) 21 782 2314